mokeWe/GPTqt/README.md

 ## About

-A program that utilizes OpenAI's API to get responses from models, it's a work in progress and I will try to update it with features/fixes every once in a while.
+A program that utilizes OpenAI's API to get completions/chat responses from their models, it's a work in progress and I will try to update it with features/fixes every once in a while.
 If you feel you can improve anything, open a PR.

-Side note: fined tuned models work best for applied applications, I have made my own fine tuned models however they will not be hosted here.
+Fined tuned models work best for applied applications.

 ## Installation

-Python 3.10 is recommended however 3.9 will work as well.
+Python 3.10 is recommended, older versions will probably work just fine.

-You will need an OpenAI API key in order to run this application.
+**You will need an OpenAI API key.**

 ```bash
 git clone https://github.com/mokeWe/openAI-pyqt
 cd openAI-pyqt
 pip install -r Requirements.txt
 ```

-Before you can run the program make sure your API key is in `token.txt`, it should start with `sk-...` Run the program:
+Before you can run the program make sure your API key is in `api-key.txt`, it should start with `sk-...` Run the program:
 ```bash
 python3 pyqt.py